raksbaliwena/raksbaliwena/README.md

 - 🔭 I’ve previously worked on a simple 2D python game ... :[Alien Inavsion](https://github.com/raksbaliwena/Alien-Invasion.git):
 - 🌱 BSc in Computer Science graduate
-- 🌱 I’m currently working on Nodejs and Cybersecurity
+- 🌱 I’m currently working on Nodejs and React (and cybersecurity)
-- 🥅 2022 Goals: Grow and Contribute more by using github and git
+- 🥅 2023 Goals: Grow and Contribute more by using github and git

 - 💬 Ask me about anything related to European Football
 - ⚡ Fun fact: I love Football and Gaming